joshuajr95/synclib/README.md

 # synclib
 This is a simple thread synchronization library.
-It contains code for a simple spinlock, a sense-reversing barrer, and a semaphore.
+It contains code for a simple spinlock, a sense-reversing barrier, and a semaphore.
 It cannot do anything very advanced so don't even try.

 __This library does not work on Windows.__